MBmousavi/PowerShell-Scripts/Copy file to remote server/README.md

-This simple script will copy local log files to a remote server. ( copy.ps1 )
+This simple script will copy local log files to a remote server then removes local files. ( copy.ps1 )

 Then we create a task to copy logs everynight to remote server. ( Task )